 What’s more, according to Wyckoff’s market cycle theory, there are four steps in the price cycle of any financial instrument – Accumulation, markup, distribution, and mark down.

 So in that sense, retail traders who plan to use the Wyckoff method will be looking for the accumulation phase where they expect large players and institutional traders to place large order blocks and enter the market and push prices higher (or lower).

-How to Identify and Use the Wyckoff Pattern in Forex Trading?
+How to Identify and Use the Wyckoff Pattern?

 To identify the Wyckoff pattern, you first need to be familiar with the market structure and phases of the Wyckoff method (Accumulation and reaccumulation, markup, distribution, and mark Down).